robccc/Papagayo/README.md

 as you wish, as long as you follow the terms in the License.txt file.

 Papagayo is currently built as a Qt application.
 To build it you need Qt 5.6.3 installed.
-I have built Papagayo for Windows and MacOS X, but I expect it will build for Linux as well.
+It should build in Windows and MacOS X, but I expect it will build for Linux as well.
 If anyone wants to try out a Linux build, go for it.

+When I build in Windows the Papagayo.pro file has two hard coded file locations for llibsandfile.
+You need to change this to point to where your code is.

 To build Papagayo, open up the file Papagayo.pro in Qt Creator and press the Build Project button.